Let's chat with Victor - Product Designer at folk

 🥦

-🥦 Victor - Designer 📍 Le Mans 🔗 Linkedin
+🥦 Victor - Designer 📍 Le Mans, FR 🔗 Linkedin

 🤝 Who will I be working with? 💡 Do they have a complementary approach to mine?
 These are the questions we often ask ourselves when considering a new role.